Richard Meinertzhagen: Second marriage

 In 1921, Meinertzhagen married Anne Constance Jackson, a fellow ornithologist and the daughter of Major Randle Jackson of Swordale, Ross-shire in Scotland.
 They had three children: Anne (born 1921), Daniel (born 1925), and Randle (born 1928).
-From about 1926, Meinertzhagen started to have a cold relationship with his wife and became increasingly close with his cousin Tess Clay, then aged 15 - spending much time with her sisters and her.
+From about 1926, Meinertzhagen started to have a cold relationship with his wife and became increasingly close with his cousin Tess Clay, then aged 15, spending much time with her sisters and her.

 In 1928, three months after the birth of Randle, Anne was killed, aged 40, at her birth village of Swordale.
 The finding, ruled in court, was that she accidentally shot herself in the head with a revolver during target practice alone with Richard.
 As noted above, Brian Garfield's research led him to speculate that in fact she was murdered by Meinertzhagen, out of fear that she would expose him and his fraudulent activities.
 This idea was never conclusively proved or disproved.

 Annie Constance Meinertzhagen left £113,466 (net personalty £18,733) in her will to her husband if he remained her widower, while if he remarried, he was to get an annuity of £1200 and interest in their London home for life.

 Later relationship

-Meinertzhagen never remarried, however he had a lasting relationship with Tess Clay, more than three decades his junior.
+Meinertzhagen never remarried; however he had a lasting relationship with Tess Clay, more than three decades his junior.
 The unmarried couple lived in Kensington in adjacent buildings originally constructed with an internal passage connecting the foyers of the two houses.
 Clay was his housekeeper, secretary, "confidante", and later scientific partner who studied and eventually documented the vast collections of bird lice that Meinertzhagen had gathered.

 When they travelled, they sometimes took separate rooms.
 He introduced her as his housekeeper or cousin or sometimes, inaccurately, as his niece.
-If Meinertzhagen and Clay's relationship was "physical" is unknown; Meinertzhagen's friend Victor Rothschild asked Meinertzhagen this outright, but was told "in no uncertain terms to shut up"; and a 1951 article in TIME referred to their relationship with "wink-wink, nudge-nudge innuendo".
+If Meinertzhagen and Clay's relationship was physical is unknown; Meinertzhagen's friend Victor Rothschild asked Meinertzhagen this outright, but was told "in no uncertain terms to shut up"; and a 1951 article in Time referred to their relationship with "wink-wink, nudge-nudge innuendo".

-Legacy

-He was played by Anthony Andrews in the film The Lighthorsemen (1987).